LispCookbook/cl-cookbook/clos.md

 their side effects.

 And then we have **around-methods**.
-They are wrappers around the core framework we just described.
+They are wrappers around the core mechanism we just described.
 They can be useful to catch return values or to set up an environment around the primary method (set up a catch, a lock, timing an execution,…).